sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/oobmigrations.md

 	}
 	defer func() { err = basestore.CloseRows(rows, err) }()

+	// We don't have access to a connection pool and hence cannot write and read
+	// from a result set in parallel within in transaction.
+Therefore, we need to
-	updates := make(map[int]string) // id -> payload
+	// collect all results before executing update commands. updates := make(map[int]string) // id -> payload
 	for rows.Next() {
 		var id int